Is it that crucial to prepare a perfect B2B sales pitch?

 With the help of data visualizations, you can make your data more understandable.

-Again taking the above example, use graphs to show the decline in material waste and increase in total revenue of the company throughout the period.
+Again taking the above example, use graphs to show the decline in material waste and the increase in total revenue of the company throughout the period.

 In business-to-business sales, the main concern of the customer is ROI (Return on Investment) and it is this information that will attract the customer more, as he will now know what to expect from his investment.